 A Father's Frustration

-But as I looked through the search results, I was frustrated.
-Most of what I found was low-quality.
-The five-line staves were either too thick, blurry, or so poorly aligned that it would be a nightmare for a child to write on.
-As a developer, I knew exactly why: these templates weren't built with pixels in mind.
+As I looked through the search results, I was frustrated.
+Most of what I found was low-quality, often just scanned images of old paper or low-resolution JPEGs.
+The five-line staves were either too thick, blurry, or so poorly aligned that it would be a nightmare for a child - or anyone - to write on.
+As a developer, I knew exactly why: these templates weren't built with modern vector precision in mind.

 Experience the precision